gvwilson/thirdbit/fiction/voyage/index.md

 just for a chance to be part of the venture.
 The last few critics of the expedition in the debates fell silent, though a few continued to grumble in private diaries about the expense.
-And when the *Sun's Vengeance* finally set sail on the third of Chalcedony, the city emptied<sup>Encouraged, no doubt, by Perguuran emptying Pure Light's coffers to arrange free drinks at every tavern for ten gallops along the coast.</sup>.
+And when the *Sun's Vengeance* finally set sail on the third of Chalcedony, the city emptied<span class="sidenote">Encouraged, no doubt, by Perguuran emptying Pure Light's coffers to arrange free drinks at every tavern for ten gallops along the coast.</span>.
 "I could capture the capitol today with three cripples and a lackwit," Majeur Callum wrote to the king (in code), "And hold it for a week by dressing up in sailor's costume."